 Deal With Stress

 Stress can affect your physical and mental health.
-There’s a link between chronic stress and mental health issues such as anxiety and depression.
+There’s also a strong a link between chronic stress and mental health issues such as anxiety and depression.
 These conditions can affect your sleep quality, leading to recurring dreams and nightmares.

-By finding healthy ways of coping with stress during your waking hours, you're less likely to suffer from disturbing dreams.
+By finding healthy ways to reduce stress during your waking hours, you're less likely to suffer from disturbing dreams.
+Consider getting to the root cause of why you're stressed, and explore simple ways to improve your life.

 Acknowledge Your Feelings